Stein's density method for multivariate continuous distributions: Introduction

 \section{Introduction}

-Stein's method of approximate computation of expectations is a collection of tools permitting to bound \emph{integral probability metrics} {or \emph{Zolotarev metrics}} where $\HHH$ is a measure-determining class of functions and $X, W$ are two random quantities of interest with $X$, say, {following the \emph{target distribution} and $W$ the \emph{approximating distribution}}.
-In order to implement this method for $X$, one needs first to find a linear operator ${\AAA}$, called a \emph{Stein operator}, and a class of functions $\FFF(\AAA)$, called a \emph{Stein class}, such that (i) $ \E [ \AAA f(X)] = 0$ for all functions $f \in \FFF(\AAA)$ and (ii) for each $h \in \HHH$, there exists a solution $f = f_h \in \FFF(\AAA)$ of the {{\it Stein equation}} $\AAA f(x) = h(x) - \E [h(X)].$ Then, upon noting that $ \E [h(W)] - \E [h(X)] = \E [\AAA f_h (W)]$ for all $h$, the problem of bounding $d_{\mathcal{H}}(X, W)$ has been re-expressed in terms of that of bounding the {\emph{Stein discrepancy}} $ \sup_{h \in \mathcal{H}} {|} \E [\AAA f_h (W)] {|}$.
-The success of the method lies{, on the one hand,} in the fact that this last quantity is amenable to a wide variety of approaches and, {on the other hand, in the fact that {these classes of functions, operators and the corresponding discrepancies} provide new handles on probability distributions which are themselves of intrinsic and independent interest}.
+Stein's method of approximate computation of expectations is a collection of tools permitting to bound \emph{integral probability metrics} {or \emph{Zolotarev metrics}} where $\HHH$ is a measure-determining class of functions and $X, W$ are two random quantities of interest with $X$, say, {{distributed according to} the \emph{target distribution} {over which it is assumed that we have some handles}.
+In order to implement this method for $X$, one needs first to find a linear operator ${\AAA}$, called a \emph{Stein operator}, and a class of functions $\FFF(\AAA)$, called a \emph{Stein class}, such that (i) the \emph{Stein identity} $ \E [ \AAA f(X)] = 0$ holds for all functions $f \in \FFF(\AAA)$ and (ii) for each $h \in \HHH$, there exists a solution $f = f_h \in \FFF(\AAA)$ of the {{\it Stein equation}} $\AAA f(w) = h(w) - \E [h(X)].$ Then, upon noting that $ \E [h(W)] - \E [h(X)] = \E [\AAA f_h (W)]$ for all $h$, the problem of bounding $d_{\mathcal{H}}(X, W)$ has been re-expressed in terms of that of bounding the {\emph{Stein discrepancy}} $ \sup_{h \in \mathcal{H}} {|} \E [\AAA f_h (W)] {|}$.
+The {popularity of Stein's} method lies {for a large part} in the fact that {, in many important cases,} {Stein discrepancies are} amenable to a wide variety of approaches. {Moreover} the {various equations, operators and discrepancies} {appearing in Stein's method} {provide mathematical objects which {can be} in themselves} of intrinsic and independent interest}.

-{There exist many frameworks in which Stein's method is well understood, particularly for univariate distributions.
+There exist many frameworks in which Stein's method is well understood, particularly for univariate distributions.
 Comprehensive introductions to some of the most important aspects of the theory are available from the monographs \cite{stein1986} as well as \cite{NP11,ChGoSh11}, with a particular focus on Gaussian approximation.
 We also refer to the survey \cite{Ro11} as well as the papers \cite{LRS16,ley2015distances}.

 Although the univariate case is the most studied, many references also tackle multivariate distributions.
 The starting point for a multivariate Stein's method is a \emph{Stein characterization} for the Gaussian law which states that a random vector {$Z$} is a multivariate Gaussian $d$-random vector with mean $\nu$ and covariance $\Sigma$ (short: $Z \sim {\cal{N}}(\nu, \Sigma)$) if and only if